Sarracenia are fairly easy to grow from seed if you have

 pot.
 If you use long fibered sphagnum, it should be chopped into

 1 cm or shorter lengths so the plants can be transplanted later

 without breaking the roots.
 The pots should be put into a terrarium

-under 4 fluorescent bulbs or the equivalent.
+under 25W of fluorescent lighting per square foot.
 The lights should be

 on for 16 to 18 hours per day and it is a good idea to line the

 outside of the terrarium with aluminum foil or mirrors to maximize

 the amount of light the plants get.
 As the plants grow too large